 - There are four basic types of engineering controls: ventilation, substitution, process change, and enclosure/isolation.

 - Substitution is the replacement of hazardous material with a less hazardous one.
-For example, using water-based paint instead of solvent-based paint or using power tools with dust collection systems instead of hand tools.
+For example, using water-based paint instead of solvent-based paint or power tools with dust collection systems instead of hand tools.

 - Enclosure and isolation are physical barriers that keep workers away from hazards.
 Enclosures can be as simple as plastic sheeting around an area where work is being performed or as complex as a negative air pressure containment booth.
 Isolation involves separating the hazard from the worker, such as using a remotely operated power tool to remove asbestos insulation.